Transfer Student Checklist

 Please have a final official transcript sent to the Guilford College Office of Admission.
 The final transcript will allow us to transfer credit received at other institutions to Guilford.
 You're encouraged to submit all final transcripts as soon as possible, and they must be submitted by the end of your second semester at Guilford.

-Check-in is Sunday, Aug.
-18, and Week of Welcome for new students begins the same day.
-This is also move-in day for our residential students.
-When you arrive on campus, head to Founders Hall between 8:30 and 11 a.m.
-(Those in the Continuing Education Program should report to Founders between 10 and 11 a.m.)
+Check-in for new transfer students is Sunday, Aug.
+15, and your Week of Welcome begins the same day.
+This is also move-in day for residential students.
+When you arrive on campus, head to Founders Hall between 8:30 a.m. and 12 p.m.
+(Those in the Continuing Education Program should report to Founders between 11 a.m. and 12 p.m.)

 All students are required to provide proof of insurance.
-You have the option to waive school insurance through UnitedHealthcare.
-This online form will be available in June 2019.
+You have the option to waive school insurance online through UnitedHealthcare.
+The health insurance waiver period is from mid-June to Aug.
+31. Starting in mid-June, visit https://studentcenter.uhcsr.com, and find Guilford College in the dropdown menu.